Voting Guide (2026)

 • CONSERVATIVES — Do NOT skip ANY election!
 The opposition and special interests will vote in droves.
 Conservatives must as well.

-Why We Recommend a NO Vote on ALL Tax Levies
+Why We Recommend a NO Vote on Tax Levies

 The Republican Party Platform Preamble (page 2) and Section 2 (page 3) support voting NO on tax levies.